 Scope: The Code applies at all times to all Members’ conduct in relation to an actuarial role.

 The Code also applies to all Members’ other conduct if that conduct could reasonably be considered to reflect upon the profession.

-In 1992, the American Academy of Actuaries (Academy), the American Society of Pension Professionals and Actuaries (ASPPA), the Casualty Actuarial Society (CAS), the Conference of Consulting Actuaries (CCA), and the Society of Actuaries (SOA) established the Actuarial Board for Counseling and Discipline (ABCD) and delegated to the ABCD the power to investigate and evaluate possible violations of their Code.
+In 1992, in order to create an efficient process to handle the initial consideration of any alleged violations of the Code of Professional Conduct, the American Academy of Actuaries (Academy), the American Society of Pension Professionals and Actuaries (ASPPA), the Casualty Actuarial Society (CAS), the Conference of Consulting Actuaries (CCA), and the Society of Actuaries (SOA) established the ABCD and delegated to the ABCD the power to investigate and evaluate possible action.

 The ABCD within its jurisdiction has authority to:

 1. Consider all complaints concerning alleged violations or information suggesting possible violations of the applicable Code(s) of Professional Conduct.
 The Codes, in turn, incorporate by reference applicable qualification standards and applicable standards of practice.
 The ABCD may also consider questions that arise as to the conduct of a member of a participating organization in the member’s relationship to that organization or its members, in the member’s professional practice, or otherwise affecting the interests of the actuarial profession.
 Although investigations of possible violations of the Code(s) will usually be initiated based on complaints, the ABCD may also initiate such investigations based on information available to it suggesting possible violations of the Code(s) of Professional Conduct;

 3. Recommend disciplinary action against an actuary to any participating organization of which the actuary is a member, recognizing that authority to discipline members rests exclusively in the participating organizations; (Emphasis added)